-By him, and with him, and in him, in the unity of the Holy Spirit all honor and glory is yours, Almighty Father, now and for ever.
+By Christ, and with Christ, and in Christ, in the unity of the Holy Spirit all honor and glory is yours, Almighty God, now and for ever.
 AMEN.

 THE LORD'S PRAYER

 We pray together the prayer that Jesus taught his disciples to pray.
 The link between our daily bread and the spiritual food we receive in the Eucharist is an ancient connection.